-- containers: production and sale of household waste receptacles, containers, composters, and underground and semi-underground containers: - associated services, from maintenance and cleaning to incentive-based invoicing systems to incentivize local authorities to manage waste more cost effectively and efficiently; - urban equipment: the Division offers a wide range of urban equipment for communal areas such as waste disposal locations, schoolyards, play areas, parks and train stations.
+- containers: production and sale of household waste receptacles, containers, composters, and underground and semi-underground containers; - associated services, from maintenance and cleaning to incentive-based invoicing systems to incentivize local authorities to manage waste more cost effectively and efficiently; - urban equipment: the Division offers a wide range of urban equipment for communal areas such as waste disposal locations, schoolyards, play areas, parks and train stations.
 It also has an in-house styling unit, which has developed "Your City, Your Design", a unique offer that allows municipalities to personalize equipment to suit their specific environment.

-Plastic Omnium Environment has a 30% share of the market in Europe.
+Plastic Omnium Environment's share of the market in Europe is estimated by the Group at 30%.
 Its main competitors are German groups ESE and Schaefer, which have market shares of 20% and 17% respectively.